CYESO Faculty and Staff

 I was fortunate to have teachers who instilled in me the desire to share the knowledge I have gained through the years.
 Relocating to Citrus County after retiring has provided new opportunities to hone my skills as both a performer and teacher.

-Conductor, Stephen Lane-- Music has been a part of my life from an early age.
+Conductor, Dr. Stephen Lane- Music has been a part of my life from an early age.
 My parents had no formal music training but saw that I received it.
 What a blessing even though practice was sometimes a chore.
 Piano Lessons began at 7 years old and cello lessons at 8.
 I was more disciplined in practicing the cello and became better on that instrument.

 My wife played the clarinet through grade school and high school.
 She played in the University of Missouri marching band and had wonderful experiences sometimes getting to travel for road football games.
 All three of our children are musicians.
 Our oldest majored in cello and engineering.
 Our youngest is majoring in voice and engineering.
 He also plays the piano quite well.
 Our middle daughter plays the violin and just received her undergraduate degree in public relations.